Skip to main content

 Mr Lee's tenure begins

-After a year with Ms Rita Daniels at the helm in a caretaker role, Mr Michael Lee was appointed Principal of MacKillop from the start of 2008.
-He is now MacKillop’s longest-serving Principal.
+After a year with Ms Rita Daniels at the helm in a caretaker role, Mr Michael Lee was appointed Principal of MacKillop from the start of 2008, a position he held for 18 years.

 2010